-\textbf{Part-Whole Modeling.} Part-Whole Modeling has a long history in computer vision.
+\textbf{Part-Whole Modeling.} Part-Whole modeling has a long history in computer vision.
 Before the deep learning era, part-based methods~\cite{felzenszwalb2010object,fergus2003object} are mainly used for object detection and recognition.
-In the deep learning era, several approaches use part discovery as important cues for the fine-grained classification~\cite{zhang2013deformable}.
+Several approaches use part discovery in the deep learning era as essential cues for the fine-grained classification~\cite{zhang2013deformable}.
 There are also several works~\cite{tritrong2021repurposing,zhang2021datasetgan} using generative adversarial networks for few-shot part segmentation.
 Meanwhile, several works~\cite{sabour2021unsupervised,xu2019unsupervised} explore the part motion information in dynamic video inputs.
-All of these works mainly focus on the parts of a single object for recognition, which ignores the background context or complex multiple objects.
-To better understand the full scene and unify the instance-wise part segmentation~\cite{yang2020eccv,gong2018instance}, the PPS task~\cite{degeus2021panopticparts} is proposed.
+These works mainly focus on the parts of a single object for recognition, which ignores the background context or multiple complex objects.
+To better understand the entire scene and unify the instance-wise part segmentation~\cite{yang2020eccv,gong2018instance}, the PPS task~\cite{degeus2021panopticparts} is proposed.
 This work annotates two datasets (Cityscape PPS~\cite{cordts2016cityscapes} and Pascal Context PPS~\cite{Everingham2010Pascal}) and proposes a new metric named PartPQ~\cite{degeus2021panopticparts,kirillov2019panoptic} for evaluation.
 This work also presents several baseline methods to obtain the final results.
-However, these methods are all separated networks for instance segmentation and semantic segmentation to obtain the panoptic segmentation result.
+However, all these methods use separated networks to obtain the panoptic segmentation result.
 Besides, they use existing panoptic segmentation algorithms with part semantic segmentation as an isolated subnetwork.
-Recently, there is another work~\cite{tang2022visual} formulating PPS tasks as multi-level recognition by request.
-However, it still uses the two separated models to handle part and things segmentation.
+Recently, another work~\cite{tang2022visual} formulated the PPS task as multi-level recognition by request.
+However, it still uses the two separated models to handle part and thing segmentation.
 As a comparison, we focus on the much more complex scene understanding task, considering multiple instances with their parts.
-Our goal is to design a \textit{simple and unified} network for all the sub-tasks.
+We aim to design a \textit{simple and unified} network for all the sub-tasks.